 Animism

-Animism is both a philosophy and an embodied way of relating to the world as alive, interconnected, and inherently sacred.
-Rooted in the traditions of many cultures, it recognizes all beings—not just humans—as participants in a vast, relational web.
+Animism is both a philosophy and an embodied way of relating to the world as interconnected, alive, and inherently sacred.
+Rooted in the traditions of many cultures, it recognizes all beings — not just humans — as participants in a vast, relational web.

 In parallel, our most advanced scientific understandings reveal that the Earth functions as a living, symbiotic system, contradicting the fragmented logic of economies and policies that have long treated nature as a collection of isolated parts.
-Animism, by aligning with the actual dynamics of life, offers not just a worldview but a guide for more intelligent, systemic interventions—ones that acknowledge the interdependence of all things.
+Animism, by aligning with the actual dynamics of life, offers not just a worldview but a guide for more intelligent, systemic interventions: one that acknowledge the interdependence of all things.